‘Voice Over Teaching’ for Teacher Educators

 Bruno Oldeboom

-Bruno Oldeboom is currently a PhD candidate at the University of Groningen.
+Bruno Oldeboom is currently a PhD candidate at the Open University.
 In his doctoral research, he focuses on the ways Dutch teacher education is addressing classroom management.
 He is also a teacher educator at Windesheim University of applied sciences where he teaches general subjects related to pedagogy, such as group dynamics.
 And he trains teacher educators about the pedagogy of learning to teach.

 Twitter: @boldeboom